Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 Synchronization allows Deskman to contact other installations on the network and update them automatically, so that all of them use the same restrictions and settings.

-- Whenever you apply/undo restrictions, your Deskman installation will start synchronizing restrictions with other installations.
+- Whenever you apply/undo restrictions, your Deskman installation will start syncing restrictions with other installations

-- Whenever you save settings, your Deskman installation will start synchronizing settings with other installations.
+- Whenever you save settings, your Deskman installation will start syncing settings with other installations

 The control center shows available installations on the network.
 In order to find other installations, sync must be enabled on them, and they must be able to communicate between each other.
 Usually, that means being in the same network and not being blocked by antivirus or firewall.
 Check the troubleshooting guide for help.

 By default, sync is not enabled.
-Click ON to activate sync.
-Click OFF to stop sync.
+Click ON to start syncing.
+Click OFF to stop syncing.
 If you have problems finding other installations, turn sync OFF and back ON to reset sync operations.

-If a sync group is entered (Settings), your installation will ignore installations in a different group.
+If a sync group is configured, in Settings, your installation will ignore installations in a different group.
 Use groups to apply different configurations, or to shield installations from unwanted sync operations.